turkaytunc/frontend-interview-questions/README.md

 ## Function Composition

 - Function composition is the process of combining two or more functions to produce a new function.
 Composing functions together is like snapping together a series of pipes for our data to flow through.

+## Functional Programming

+- Functional programming is a programming paradigm, meaning that it is a way of thinking about software construction based on some fundamental, defining principles.

+- Functional programming is the process of building software by composing pure functions and avoiding shared state, mutable data, and side-effects.

+- Functional programming is declarative rather than imperative, and application state flows through pure functions.

+- Contrast with object oriented programming, where application state is usually shared and colocated with methods in objects.